 Rachel Helt is a native Staten Islander who has made Sussex County her home since 2006.
 Ms. Helt is a Certified Nurtured Heart Approach Trainer with over 30 years combined experience in medical, human services, sales and marketing and nonprofit business operations.
-In 2010 Ms. Helt joined the Family Support Organization of Morris & Sussex Counties after receiving services for her own family.
-She currently serves as their Executive Director.
-Prior to joining the Family Support Organization, Rachel served as a CCMA for Middletown Community Health Center.
-She is an active volunteer in the community and proudly serves as Board Member, Council Member or Committee Member for many local organizations, including: New Jersey Alliance of Family Support Organizations Board member; Sussex County Joint Mental Health LACADA Board Co-Chair; Sussex County Human Service Advisory Council Member; Sussex and Morris County Council on Juvenile Justice System Improvement (CCJSI) Council Member; Highlands Advisory Committee Member; Sussex County Law Enforcement Committee Member; Sussex County Mental Health Task Force Chair.
+She is an active volunteer in the community and proudly serves as Board Member, Council Member or Committee Member for many local organizations, including: New Jersey Alliance of Family Support Organizations Board member; Sussex County Human Service Advisory Council Member; Council on Juvenile Justice System Improvement (CCJSI); Highlands Advisory Committee Member; Sussex County Law Enforcement Committee Member.

 I may have lost our home, lost my job and hit rock bottom, but I never gave up on my children, my family.

 I never blamed, never hated, never regretted and never lost love for them.
 I owned it.

 Today I applaud them, their recovery and thank them for all the hard times which made me the person I am today.